 Nomadness is an Amazon 44 steel pilothouse sailboat that was my nautical substrate until late 2015. (photo by Wojtek Wacowski, with a little help from NASA)

-Microship is an amphibian pedal/solar/sail micro-trimaran, shown docked in Friday Harbor, Washington.
-This was a ten-year development project (1993-2003) and the boatlet was launched again in 2013… and she will be deployed from the upper deck of Datawake.
-Click photo for more info.
+Microship is an amphibian pedal/solar/sail micro-trimaran, shown docked in Friday Harbor, Washington in 2013.
+This was a ten-year development project (1993-2003)… click photo for more.